ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

 One can see the current settings, as well as change/update them using browsers devel-tool/console.
 It is attached to the document object.
 Some of these can also be updated using the Settings UI.

+  baseURL - the domain-name/ip-address and inturn the port to send the request.

+  bStream - control between oneshot-at-end and live-stream-as-its-generated collating and showing of the generated response.

   apiEP - select between /completions and /chat/completions endpoint provided by the server/ai-model.

   bCompletionFreshChatAlways - whether Completion mode collates complete/sliding-window history when